M&A Community logo

 • Intellectual property

-It implies identifying whether the target company owns any tangible assets the buyer can own after the acquisition.
+It implies identifying whether the target company owns any valuable intangible or tangible assets that the buyer can own after the acquisition.

 3. Creating a list of potential target companies

-Based on the results from the previous steps, the acquirer can search for ideal targets and form a list of potential candidates.
-At this stage, the brief evaluation based on the search criteria and the acquirer’s mergers and acquisitions strategies is enough, as a thorough evaluation process will follow.
+Based on the results from the previous steps, the acquirer can identify ideal targets and compile a list of potential candidates.
+At this stage, a brief evaluation based on the search criteria and the acquirer’s mergers-and-acquisitions strategies is sufficient, as a thorough evaluation will follow.

 This preliminary evaluation should include an analysis of the target’s financial position, industry position, and potential for synergies with the acquiring company.